staudenmeir/laravel-adjacency-list/README.md

 The results of ancestor, descendant and tree queries include an additional `path` column.

-It contains the dot-separated path of primary keys from the query's parent to the model:
+It contains the dot-separated path of local keys from the query's parent to the model:

 ```php
 $descendantsAndSelf = User::find(1)->descendantsAndSelf()->depthFirst()->get();